-OS enables targeting or exclusion of particular operating systems including the ability to designate specific versions.
+OS enables the targeting or exclusion of particular operating systems including the ability to designate specific versions.

-3. Select all desired Operating Systems, and then optionally choose the specific version(s) of that Operating System you'd like to target.
+4. Select all the desired Operating Systems, and then optionally choose the specific version(s) of that Operating System you'd like to target.
 The options you select on this screen will either be Included or Excluded.

 Available Operating Systems